nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

 ### Design considerations
 We want to make it easy for the user to set current date as present.
-Thus, we allowed the user to set attendance as T which will automatically register as present today
+Thus, we allowed the user to set attendance as T which will automatically register as present today.

 #### Aspect: How to store attendance

-* **Alternative 1 (current choice):** Store attendance as a JsonAdaptedAttendance object that records the string representation of LocalDate
+* **Alternative 1 (current choice):** Store attendance as a JsonAdaptedAttendance object that records the string representation of LocalDate.
     * Pros: Easy to access and manipulate attendance data
     * Pros: Easy to read and write to storage
     * Pros: Flexible to add more features if more features are added e.g. mark as MC, Late..
     * Cons: Hard to implement

-* **Alternative 2:** Store attendance as a string representation of LocalDate
+* **Alternative 2:** Store attendance as a string representation of LocalDate.
     * Pros: Easy to implement
     * Pros: Use less memory
     * Cons: Hard to access and manipulate attendance data